Yair Netanyahu: Biography

 In June 2022, Netanyahu received his press card from the Israeli Government Press Office.

 On 9 June 2024, the Netanyahu family asked the Security Advisory Committee to secure Benjamin Netanyahu's family by the Shin Bet, for the rest of their lives in a similar manner to how Benjamin Netanyahu is secured.
 The request included Sara, Yair and Avner.
 At the meeting it was decided not to discuss this while a war was going on.

 During a session of the Knesset Finance Committee on 23 February 2025, members of the opposition inquired whether state funds were still being allocated for the security detail of Yair Netanyahu in Miami, Florida, United States—including a chauffeur and bodyguards from Shin Bet's Unit 730—as well as for Sara Netanyahu.
 They also requested clarification on which specific budget these expenses were being drawn from.
 Opposition members alleged that Yair Netanyahu had been sent abroad after an incident in which he reportedly struck his father, and claimed he remained outside the country due to having disrespected a symbol of state authority.
 Netanyahu's Likud party described this statement as "a despicable lie".

-In late October 2025, the ruling Likud party put forward Yair, the contentious eldest son of Prime Minister Benjamin Netanyahu, for a position on the board of directors of the World Zionist Organization.
-The decision regarding Yair Netanyahu's appointment as the head of the Hasbara branch was delayed by two weeks.
+In late October 2025, the ruling Likud party put forward Netanyahu for a position on the board of directors of the World Zionist Organization.
+The decision regarding Netanyahu's appointment as the head of the Hasbara branch was delayed by two weeks.
 In reaction, the opposition parties Yesh Atid and the Democrats declared that they would withdraw their consent to any agreement concerning the future leaders of the WZO and the Jewish National Fund-KKL.